AutoJenny/blog/docs/workflow/README.md

 ## Overview

+This directory contains the current, active documentation for the workflow system.

+## Legacy Documentation

+Historical workflow documentation and references are maintained in `/docs/legacy/workflow/`.
+These files are kept for reference purposes only and should not be used for active development.

+The legacy documentation includes:
+- Historical stage and substage definitions
+- Legacy field mappings and data structures
+- Previous database schema definitions

+For all current development, please use the documentation in this directory.

 The workflow system is a structured content creation pipeline that guides users through the process of creating blog posts from initial idea to final publication.
 The system is divided into three main stages:

 1. **Planning Stage**